-1 The level of shading of the circle represents progress towards our overall 2022-2024 targets.
-For annual targets, the shading reflects progress against the target in each year is represented by a third of the circle), with the exception of the Code of Conduct onboarding training targets.
+The level of shading of the circle represents progress towards our overall 2022-2024 targets.
+For annual targets, the shading reflects progress against the target in each year (i.e. each year is represented by a third of the circle), with the exception of the Code of Conduct onboarding training target.